 - Cron Jobs with PHP and other File Types

 A Cron Job is a Linux command for scheduling a task (command).
 Cron Jobs allow you to automate certain commands or scripts on your server to complete repetitive tasks automatically.

-This can be a very resourceful tool as a Cron Job can be set to run by the minute, hour, day of the week, day of the month, month, or any combination of these.
+This can be a very resourceful tool as a Cron Job can be set to run by 15 minute or hourly increments, a day of the week or month, or any combination of these.
 Just Host limits Cron Jobs on shared servers to run in increments no less than every 15 minutes as excessive Cron Jobs can cause unnecessary loads on the server.

 For example, you could set a Cron Job to delete temporary files every week so that your disk space is not being used up by unnecessary files.
 Some scripts, such as Drupal, may even require you to set up a Cron Job to perform certain functions.